-The origins of Christianity in Serbia are obscure; there is a tradition that Christianity on the Dalmatian coast can be traced back directly to the Apostle Paul.
-Latin missionaries were certainly active along the Dalmatian coast in the 7th century, and by the 9th century Byzantine missionaries were at work in Serbia, having been sent by Emperor Basil I the Macedonian.
+The origin of Christianity in Serbia is obscure.
+But there is a tradition that Christianity on the Dalmatian coast can be traced back directly to the Apostle Paul.
+Latin missionaries were certainly active along the Dalmatian coast in the 7th century.
+In the 9th century Byzantine missionaries were at work in Serbia, having been sent by Emperor Basil I the Macedonian.
 Eventually the Serbian people became entirely Christian.

 Due in part to its geographical location, the Serbian church vacillated between Rome and Constantinople for a time, but finally gravitated towards the Byzantines.
 In 1219, St. Sava was consecrated the first Archbishop of a self-governing Serbian Orthodox Church by the Patriarch of Constantinople, then residing at Nicaea during the Latin occupation of his city.

 The Serbian kingdom reached its apogee during the reign of Stevan Dushan, who extended Serbian rule into Albania, Thessaly, Epirus, and Macedonia.
 Dushan was crowned Emperor of the Serbians and established a Serbian Patriarchate at Pec in 1346.
 This state of affairs was recognized by Constantinople in 1375.